echolang/docs/stdlib/str-arr.md

 freed once when the last of them goes.

 That is the whole reason copying a `string` is cheap, and it is the only thing about `str::buf` you need.
-It is not a type to build yourself: `string` maintains invariants on it that nothing outside checks, and there are no visibility modifiers yet to stop you breaking them ([the list](/reference/limitations) again).
+It is not a type to build yourself.
+It has to be `public`, because `string` holds one as a property and anyone holding a `string` can already name the type, so hiding it would be incoherent.
+What is actually enforced is the shape: every mutator is `private` on `string`'s side, so no caller reaches one through the owner it holds.
+Constructing a `buf` directly is left to you not to do.
+See [Visibility](/language/visibility).

 You will meet the name in two places: in a debugger, and in `mem::ref_count<str::buf>` if you want to see the sharing for yourself.